 If you encounter another variant, let us know in the comments, and we'll update our review.

-The Beast Mega 1200 is a big personal blender.
+The Beast Mega 1200 Plus is a big personal blender.
 It has a similar design to the brand's other blenders, including the Beast Health Blender and Beast Mini Blender Plus, which both have smaller main jars and less powerful motors.
-It has quite a bulky design for a personal blender, and if you basically only use your blender for personal smoothies, you might prefer a smaller model with a similar performance, like the Beast Health Blender or Ninja Foodi Power Nutri DUO.
+It has quite a bulky design for a personal blender, and if you primarily use your blender for personal smoothies, you might prefer a smaller model with similar performance, such as the Beast Health Blender or Ninja Foodi Power Nutri DUO.
 However, it's a good option for blending smoothies and frozen drinks for a couple of people.
-While it works best with recipes like smoothies and protein shakes, it's also a reasonable option for small batches of nut butter or hummus, so it's quite versatile for a personal blender.
+While it works best with recipes like smoothies and protein shakes, it's also a suitable option for small batches of nut butter or hummus, making it quite versatile for a personal blender.

 If you're looking for more options, check out the best personal blenders, the best blenders for smoothies, and the best bullet blenders.